 There are three main reasons why your weight may stay the same or you are potentially gaining weight while on a weight loss diet.

-- Your gaining something other than body fat
+- You are gaining something other than body fat

 - You aren't being consistent